Contrasting Sequel Main Character

 - Kimi No Iru Machi, which takes place after Suzuka, contrasts Haruto with previous protagonist Yamato Though Haruto is prone to reckless actions, he generally comes off as more responsible and thoughtful than most of his friends.

-- Shinn Asuka of Gundam Seed Destiny was probably meant to be this to Kira Yamato, being confrontational and arrogant where Kira was angsty and polite.
-Unfortunately, many feel that his character wasn't developed to its full potential, especially once Kira returns to being The Protagonist.
+- Shinn Asuka of Mobile Suit Gundam SEED Destiny was probably meant to be this to Kira Yamato, being confrontational and arrogant where Kira was angsty and polite.

 - The different protagonists of each part of JoJo's Bizarre Adventure tend to have default temperaments that are opposite to their immediate predecessors.
-Johnathan is gentlemanly, Joseph is a loudmouth braggart, Jotaro is stoic, Josuke is flighty, Giorno is driven, and so forth.
+Johnathan is gentlemanly, Joseph is a loudmouth braggart, Jotaro is stoic, Josuke is a gambling-addicted Martial Pacifist, Giorno is driven and honorable but ruthless, and so forth.
 It gets less apparent as the series continued on, though.